4Science/rioxxintegration/README.md

 git apply --check <patch file>
 ```

 This command will return whether it is possible to apply the patch to your installation.
-This should pose no problems in case the DSpace is not customized or in case not much customizations are present.
+This should pose no problems in case the DSpace is not customized or in case not many customizations are present.
 In case, the check is successful, the patch can be installed without any problems.
 Otherwise, you will have to merge some changes manually.

-### 3. Apply the patch <a name="Apply-patch"></a>

 To apply the patch, the following command should be run where <patch file> is replaced with the name of the patch file.